reedlevinson/home/knowledge/units/all.md

   echo source ~/cs50-dev/dotfiles/bashrc.cs50 >> ~/.bashrc
   echo source ~/cs50-dev/dotfiles/profile.cs50 >> ~/.profile
   ```
-> After these commands, log out of plank, log back in, and try again.
+> After these commands, log out of plink, log back in, and try again.

 **Advice:**
 watch the video first, then look at the linked examples.